NickCallaghan/react-quiz/README.md

 # React Quiz App

 This project is to create a simple quiz app in react.
+Tailwind css is used for styling

 ## Available Scripts